-According to the Guinness World Book of Records the largest recorded rogue wave was 84 feet high and struck the Draupner oil platform in the North Sea in 1995.
-The largest wave ever ridden by a surfer belongs to Garrett McNamara who surfed a 100 ft wave in Jan.
-2013 off Nazaré, Portugal.
+According to the Guinness World Book of Records, the largest recorded rogue wave was 84 feet high and struck the Draupner oil platform in the North Sea in 1995.
+The largest wave ever ridden by a surfer belongs to Rodrigo Koxa who surfed an 80 ft wave in Nov.
+2017 off Nazaré, Portugal.

 Although the 1914 Trinidad wave may have been bigger than either of these events all we have is Captain Harrington’s report.
 The city of Trinidad and the Bureau of Land Management (BLM) will be meeting at Trinidad Head Saturday, Jan.
-10, 2015 from 2:00-5:00 pm to commemorate the 100-year anniversary of the 200 foot wave that shook the Trinidad Head Lighthouse.
+10, 2015 from 2:00-5:00 pm to commemorate the 100-year anniversary of the 200-foot wave that shook the Trinidad Head Lighthouse.
 For more information, please contact BLM’s Arcata Field Office at (707) 825-2313.
-(Event will be cancelled if hazardous weather conditions are predicted.)
+(Event will be canceled if hazardous weather conditions are predicted.)